CEVA-AI-Labs/pytorch-superpoint/README.md

 ### 2) Loading a pretrained QAT model and evaluating the model
 This step loads an already retrained model with QAT for W4A8 configuration.
 It then exports the detections on HPatches dataset and evaluates the repeatbility.
 The steps below are similar to step (1) but with different config file.
 #### Load a pretrained QAT model and export keypoints and descriptors
 - download HPatches dataset (link above) if haven't done in step (1).
-Put in the $DATA_DIR.
+Put in the $DATA_PATH.
 The general command is
 ```python export.py <export task> <config file> <export folder>```
 ```
 python export.py export_descriptor configs/liteml_magicpoint_repeatability_heatmap_W4A8_QAT.yaml W4A8_per_channel_QAT_170800